alextidd/tgp_paper/compare_methods/README.txt

 output/
--$TRAIT/            # (BC, IBD, PrCa) = trait-specific predictions --$CELLTYPES/       # (enriched_tissues, ${CELLTYPE}_celltype, all_celltypes) = grouping of celltypes from which predictions have been made
----predictions.tsv  # all predictions by all methods (cols: cs, symbol, ...methods' scores...)
----performance.pdf  # PR, AUPRC
+-$TRAIT/            # (BC, IBD, PrCa) = trait-specific predictions --predictions.tsv  # all predictions by all methods (cols: variant, cs, symbol, score, method) --performance.pdf  # PR, AUPRC
----performance.tsv  # Precision-Recall and summary statistics
+--performance.tsv  # Precision-Recall and summary statistics
----$METHOD/         # (tgp, ABC, EpiMAP, L2G) = intermediate, trait-and-celltypes-specific processing files

 # $CELLTYPES
 This denotes the group of celltypes from which predictions have been made, which must be consistent across methods for a comparison.